Interactive Tool: What Is Your Child's BMI?Skip to the navigation

 What do the results mean?

-Your child's weight over time is the most important thing to think about when you are concerned about what your child's weight should be at any age.
-Your child's doctor will decide what your child's weight should be, based on what your child's weight has been over time.
+Your child's growth over time is the most important thing to think about when you are concerned about what your child's weight should be at any age.
+Your child's doctor will decide what your child's weight should be, based on what your child's growth pattern has been over time.

 If you print a boy or girl growth chart, use the steps that follow.
 Then keep the chart so that you can track your child's percentile for several years.